schwamster/docker-tutorial/Readme.md

 For a full reference of the available instructions in Dockerfile go here [Dockerfile](https://docs.docker.com/engine/reference/builder/)

-Now lets build the image with the build command from the created folder:
+Now let's build the image with the build command from the created folder:

 ```powershell
 docker build -t cowsay .